astrohart/MFR/MFR.Operations.Descriptions/README.md

 This method has no parameters.

-<a name='T-MFR-Operations-Descriptions-GetListOfAllSolutionFilesInDirectoryTreeOperationStartedDescription'></a>
+<a name='T-MFR-Operations-Descriptions-GetListOfAllSolutionFilesInDirectoryTreeOperationTypeStartedDescription'></a>
-## GetListOfAllSolutionFilesInDirectoryTreeOperationStartedDescription `type`
+## GetListOfAllSolutionFilesInDirectoryTreeOperationTypeStartedDescription `type`

 ##### Namespace